tsedio/tsed/docs/tutorials/passport.md

 ```
 > Now, when a Request is sent to the signup route, Passport will emit a signup event.

-In your PassportLocalService, we able to implement the Passport Local strategy on the signup event.
+In your `PassportLocalService`, we are able to implement the Passport Local strategy on the signup event.

 ```typescript
 import * as Passport from "passport";